zntfdr/awesome-twitter-bots/README.md

 ## Meme 💩
 - [Expanding Brain Bot](https://twitter.com/@expandingbot) 🔥 - Blowing your mind with progressions of concepts
-- [Meme Bot](https://twitter.com/@MEME_BOT) - The latest, most popular memes from reddit.com
+- [Meme Bot](https://twitter.com/@MEME_B0T) 🔥🔥🔥 - The latest, most popular memes from reddit.com
 - [Mixed Reactions](https://twitter.com/@mixed_reactions) - Alternative designs of Facebook's Reaction widget

 ## Meta 🤳🏻
 - [Awesome Bots](https://twitter.com/@awesomeB0ts) - Tweets whenever a new bot is added to this list!
-- [Bot of You](https://twitter.com/@BotOfYou) - Reads your timeline and uses a Markov Chain to create a tweet that mimics your style
 - [Boy 2 Bot](https://twitter.com/@boy2bot) - It looks for tweets that use the word “boy” and replaces it with “bot"

 ## Money 🤑
 - [Bitcoin Pricebot](https://twitter.com/@BTCPriceBot) - 24hrs Bitcoin Price Summary
-- [Bitcoin rise bot](https://twitter.com/@BTC_rise) - Reports the current Bitcoin price as it rises
 - [Bitcoin Supply Bot](https://twitter.com/@btcsupply) - Tells you how many new bitcoin have been generated since the last tweet
 - [Notes From Bitcoin](https://twitter.com/@NotesFromBTC) 🔥 - Public notes from Bitcoin transactions, uncensored
 - [Trump2Cash 💰](https://twitter.com/@Trump2Cash) 🔥 - A stock trading bot powered by @realDonaldTrump tweets

 ## Nature 🌱
+- [Daily Glacier Bot 🤖](https://twitter.com/@dailyglacier) - Highlights the consequences of climate change on glaciers
 - [Earthquake Robot](https://twitter.com/@earthquakeBot) 🔥🔥🔥 - Reports any earthquakes that measure 5.0 or more on the Richter Scale, as they happen
 - [sea change](https://twitter.com/@100yearsrising) - Sea rise predictions
 - [Season Progress 🍂](https://twitter.com/@season_progress) - The progress of each season (in the Northern Hemisphere), one tweet a day